Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 These tours fill up fast, so book your tickets now to avoid disappointment.

-Rodney Fox Shark Expeditions provide the serious exclusive experience when it comes to shark cage diving.
-You only have to read the About Us section on their website with the opening headline ‘In Our Blood’ and you know these guys live, breathe and love sharks!
+Rodney Fox Shark Expeditions provide a serious exclusive experience when it comes to shark cage diving.
+You only have to read the About Us section on their website with the opening headline ‘In Our Blood’, and you know these guys live, breathe and love sharks!

-Rodney Fox Shark Expeditions are located in Port Lincoln and offer multiple night adventures.
+Rodney Fox Shark Expeditions in Port Lincoln offer multiple night adventures.

 Prices are considerably more than the above two charters but are certainly worth it for the experience of a lifetime.
 For more information about these amazing experiences and to book online, click here.

 4. Baird Bay Ocean Eco Experience – Australian Sea Lion & Dolphin Swim

 With a more relaxed feel, situated at Baird Bay, on the western side of the peninsula, just 50kms south of Streaky Bay, this small holiday village is home to the first Sea Lion and Dolphin swim experience.